james1236/backseat.nvim/backseat.md

 284                self.pwms[len(self.pwms)-1].freq(tones[self.playingNotes[self.arpnote+(len(self.pwms)-1)]])
 285                self.arpnote = self.arpnote + 1
 ### Response:
-Readability rating: 4/5 - Good (Issue report max length of 3) 3 issues found:
+This code snippet has good readability: 4/5 rating (Issue report max length of 3) 3 issues found:
 Line 274: It is unclear what an "arp" is
 Line 276: The variable name p is unclear.
 A better name would be currentPWM Line 284: Too complicated for one line, separate the nested logic across multiple lines.